 If you have moved to the Isle of Man or are planning to move, it is important to know that the Isle of Man is a separate jurisdiction for tax purposes, with its own distinct tax legislation.

-The Isle of Man tax system, compared to, for example, the UK system, is relatively straightforward.
-Individuals are subject to income tax on their worldwide income from the date they become Isle of Man tax resident and unlike the UK, there is no capital gains tax or inheritance tax in the Isle of Man.
-However, don’t forget you may still be subject to these taxes in the UK if you hold UK assets.
+The Isle of Man tax system is relatively straightforward compared to, for example, the UK tax system.
+Individuals are subject to income tax on their worldwide income from the date that they become Isle of Man tax resident, and, unlike the UK, there is no capital gains tax and no inheritance tax.
+However, you may still be subject to these taxes in the UK if you hold UK assets.

 1 - Establish your residency position

 An individual will be considered Isle of Man tax resident from the date that they arrive if they establish an intention to reside on the Island.
 There are also day count tests where a person’s tax residence might be in question; an individual will be Isle of Man tax resident if they spend more than six months in the Isle of Man in the tax year in question, or if this test does not apply, more than 90 days per tax year on average over any four consecutive tax years.